 Soldiers and Sailors Monument – Always open and free!

 Theodore Roosevelt Birth Place – Closed on Sundays and Mondays; open every other day from 9am-5pm.
-Free to visit!
+Free,

 The Tonight Show Starring Jimmy Fallon – Attend a free taping of the Tonight Show with Jimmy Fallon.
 Tickets tend to be booked way in advance, so be sure to plan ahead.
 Learn how to get tickets by clicking here.